Remains found in Amazon were of British journalist Dom Phillips, police say

 Remains found in Amazon rainforest were of British journalist Dom Phillips, police say

-A suspect confessed to murdering two men before revealing where he hid the bodies, according to officers
+Suspect confessed to murdering two men before revealing where he hid bodies, according to officers

 Some of the remains of two human bodies found in the Amazon rainforest have been identified as those of British journalist Dom Phillips, police in Brazil have confirmed.